- Guided 5-night backpacking trek through John Muir Wilderness to Le Conte Divide

 Trail: Breathtaking and intense uphill, then down, majority of day off-trail

-Day 4 – Return to Courtright Reservior
+Day 6 – Kings River to Courtright Reservior

-Departure time: We plan on exiting the trail between 1pm and 3pm on the last day of the trek.
+Departure time: We plan on exiting the trail between 10am and 12pm on the last day of the trek.
 Please plan your return transportation accordingly.
-If flying out of Fresno on the same day, we suggest scheduling flights for departure no earlier than 6:00pm.
+If flying out of Fresno on the same day, we suggest scheduling flights for departure no earlier than 3:00pm.
 Staying one additional night in the Clovis, Fresno or Shaver Lake area is also popular option.

 WHAT YOU’LL NEED